Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

-There are two important points to stress here: one is the wave-vector integration domain that now, in terms of $x$ and $y$, is given by \cite{Espinosa:2018eve} $(x+y)\ge 1\, \land $ $(x+1)\ge y \,\land$ $(y+1)\ge x$; the second is the time integration domain, that has been extended to $\eta\rightarrow\infty$, for the reasons explained above.
-This has allowed to solve the integral analytically in terms of hyper-geometric functions.
-We have indeed checked that the contribution from $\eta$ to infinity was subdominant compared to the contribution from $0$ to $\eta$. \paragraph{Results for different GW sources} The spectrum of the GW background depends on the details of the generation mechanism.
+Let us stress here that, although our density contrast modes strictly lie in the matter domination regime, in calculating \eqref{asol}, we are integrating over the whole frequency range of GW modes, using the appropriate transfer functions shown in \eqref{MDp}.
+This is despite the fact that the transfer functions in \eqref{MDp} are valid only for tensor modes entering the horizon during matter domination.
+However, we have checked that tensor modes entering during radiation domination constitute a negligible contribution of the resulting signal. \paragraph{Results for different GW sources} The spectrum of the GW background depends on the details of the generation mechanism.
 Besides the standard vacuum oscillations of the gravitational field during inflation, there are many other well-motivated early Universe scenarios which can produce a large GW background also at small scales.
 Within inflationary mechanisms this is the case, e.g., of models where the inflaton is coupled to gauge (i.e., $U(1)$ or $SU(2)$) fields~\cite{Barnaby:2010vf,Sorbo:2011rz}, or models where space-diffeomorphisms are broken during inflation \cite{Endlich:2012pz, Bartolo:2015qvr,Ricciardone:2016lym}.
-Also, primordial black holes (PBHs), formed via the gravitational collapse of small scale curvature perturbations, are a powerful source of second-order GWs \cite{Bartolo:2018evs,Saito:2008jc}.
-Regarding post-inflationary mechanisms, a strong GW signal can be produced by topological defects \cite{Vilenkin:1981bx,Figueroa:2012kw}, or phase transitions \cite{Kosowsky:1991ua,Kamionkowski:1993fg}.
-As we will show in the coming section, all the models that have a large monopole GW signal, can source the density perturbation affecting in this way the matter power spectrum.
-So, now we are going to quantify the impact on the matter power spectrum \eqref{asol} for different input GW signals.
-The power spectrum for individual polarisation modes is related to the GW power spectrum by the relation, $\Delta^2_{\sigma}(k)= (1/2)\Delta^2_T(k)$.
-It is important to stress that, moving away from CMB scales, we have less stringent bounds on the amplitude of the GW spectrum.
-This allows us to choose larger values for their amplitude $A_T(k_*)$. \subparagraph{Power-law spectrum} As a first benchmark signal, we consider a power-law spectrum, which is typical of many single-field inflationary models~\cite{Guzzetti:2016mkm}
+Also, primordial black holes (PBHs), formed via the gravitational collapse of small-scale curvature perturbations, are a powerful source of second-order GWs \cite{Bartolo:2018evs,Saito:2008jc}.
+Regarding post-inflationary mechanisms, a strong GW signal can be produced by topological defects \cite{Vilenkin:1981bx,Figueroa:2012kw}, or phase-transitions \cite{Kosowsky:1991ua,Kamionkowski:1993fg}.
+As we will show in the coming section, all the models that have a large monopole GW signal, can source the density perturbation affecting in this way the matter power-spectrum.